Don’t have an account?

-The below list explains the types of label modifier texts and their clinical indications.
+The following list shows label modifier texts and their clinical indications.

 - For intrauterine transfusion